pykale/transparentML/content/01-intro/ml-process.md

 ### Exercises

 1. Depending on the nature of a system, what kind of validation and verification can be used for assessment?
-    ```{toggle}
-    Answer:
+    ```{admonition} Click to show the answer!
+    :class: dropdown
+    **empirical testing or formal verification**
     ```
-2. In which lifecycle phase changes to thr ML systems can be done?
+2. In which lifecycle phase changes to the ML systems can be done?

        a.
 Validation and verification
        b.
 Business case and problem definition